Understanding your health

 Specifically, traumatic tears:

-• Immediate intense pain after the injury
+• Intense pain immediately after the injury

-• Sudden and significant arm weakness
+• Sudden and severe weakness in the arm

-If you recognize several of these symptoms, you're probably wondering what's causing them.
-The answer depends on your specific situation.
+If you recognize several of these symptoms, you’re probably wondering what’s causing them.
+The answer depends on your situation.

-10 Quick Tips to Understand Your Pain
+10 Quick Tips for Understanding Your Pain

-The ones that have most changed my patients' lives.
-1 per day, 2 min.
+The ones that have made the biggest difference in my patients' lives.
+1 a day, 2 minutes.

 What REALLY causes a rotator cuff tear?